-- Monetary unit must display data in U.S. Dollars. - Accrual-basis accounting (reporting revenue in period earned not when received; reporting expenses in period incurred not when paid). - Full disclosure principle requires financial statements to fully disclose any and all information an investor, lender, or private individual might need to assess the current financial state of the business, including any auditor's or accountant's notes, as applicable.

-• Initial information provided by applicants may be taken at face value.
-However, this does not preclude an examiner from asking clarifying questions or requesting supporting documentation as needed from the applicant.
-Failure to provide requested information may result in a denied or withdrawn incomplete application.
+- Monetary unit must display data in U.S. Dollars. - Accrual-basis accounting (reporting revenue in period earned not when received; reporting expenses in period incurred not when paid). - Full disclosure principle requires financial statements to fully disclose all information an investor, lender, or private individual might need to assess the current financial state of the business, including any auditor's or accountant's notes, as applicable. - Initial information provided by License Applicants may be taken at face value.
+However, this does not preclude the Department from asking clarifying questions or requesting supporting documentation as needed from the License Applicant.
+Failure to provide requested information may result in a denied or withdrawn application.

-The review analysis will initially examine five potentially relevant financial ratios and may be expanded if further information is required in order for a determination to be made:
+The review analysis will initially examine five potentially relevant financial ratios and may be expanded if further information is required for a determination to be made: